mehulagg/gitlab/doc/user/project/integrations/redmine.md

 Learn more about the steps and consequences of disabling GitLab issues in [Sharing and permissions](../settings/index.md#sharing-and-permissions).

-## Reference issues in Redmine
+## Reference Redmine issues in GitLab

-You can reference issues in Redmine using:
+You can reference your Redmine issues using:

 - `#<ID>`, where `<ID>` is a number (example `#143`).
 - `<PROJECT>-<ID>`, for example `API_32-143`, where: